Aaronius/injectorjs/README.md

 injector.injectInto(socialView);
 ```

-The socialView object now has a "rank" attribute whose value is 1337 and a "service" attribute whose value is an instance of TwitterService.
-If TwitterService has its own "inject" array, its dependencies will also be fulfilled when the TwitterService instance is created.
+The injector retrieves values for "rank" and "service" and sets the values onto respective "rank" and "service" attributes in the socialView object.  socialView now has a "rank" attribute whose value is 1337 and a "service" attribute whose value is an instance of TwitterService.
+If TwitterService has its own "inject" array, its dependencies will be fulfilled when the TwitterService instance is created...and those dependencies' dependencies, and so on.

 The inject attribute can alternatively be a function that returns an array.